Kable-io/kable-go/internal/auth/README.md

-# Go API client for sdk
+# Go API client for auth

 Used for generation of SDK